Norwich Terrier

 Common inquiries about the breed

-A: Yes, they are generally sturdy and affectionate, making them good family companions.
+Yes, they are generally affectionate and sturdy, making them good companions for older children.

 View Official FCI Standard